 - 4K HDR compatibility: So that it can keep up with all the latest TVs or video gear and also the time to time updates.

 - At least 4 HDMI inputs: You might need to connect so many devices such as TV, gaming station, soundbar, etc. And when choosing devices like a soundbar, check the compatibility of the TV as well.
-Whether you have a Samsung TV or any other brand, you can check out The Product Analyst for a list of compatible soundbars.

 - WiFi Music Streaming: Mostly they have buil-tin Apple AirPlay and Google Chromecast (and sometimes Spotify Connect).
 This has become a necessity today as everything runs wirelessly.